 Dr. Loretta Ciraldo is a Miami-based board-certified dermatologist with over 40 years' experience and the founder of Dr. Loretta skincare.

 Ciraldo says AVL penetrates deeper than UV light and produces damage to fibroblasts (the cells that keep our skin firm), damage to mitochondria (the skin cell's energy source, making the skin look more lackluster), redness, swelling, and hyperpigmentation.
-Not only does Indian ginseng protect our skin from digital pollution, but Ciraldo notes that it also boosts cellular energy and vibrancy of skin and restores skin vitality.
+According to Ciraldo, not only does Indian ginseng protect our skin from digital pollution, but it also boosts cellular energy and vibrancy of skin and restores skin vitality.
 On some ingredient lists, you'll see Indian ginseng listed as Ashwagandha, winter cherry, or withania somnifera extract.

 "Saffron and turmeric are rich in carotenoids—a botanical compound that helps brighten the skin, reduce inflammation, and provides photo-protection," explains Michelle Ranavat, founder and CEO of Ranavat Botanics.
 "I prefer using carotenoids to vitamin C because of all the added benefits with fewer potential side effects."